Code-Institute-Submissions/vanessacleary-project_pal_MS3_JulyResub/README.md

 ### User story testing
  * The main user stories were as follows
    * create an attractive, responsive, easy to use task manager
+   * Create a responsive application
-   * create an attractive, responsive, easy to use task manager
+   * Creat an easy ti navigate application
    * Simple register and login functionality
    * Simple UI
    * Simply task creation and deletion